samgoldman97/mist/README.md

 We utilize two datasets to train models:

-1. **csi2022**: H+ Spectra from GNPS, NIST, MONA, and others kindly provided by
-   Kai Duhrkop from the SIRIUS and CSI:FingerID team.
-This dataset is used to
-   complete most benchmarking done.
+1. **csi2022**: H+ Spectra from GNPS, NIST, MONA, and others kindly provided by Kai Duhrkop from the SIRIUS and CSI:FingerID team.
+This dataset is used to complete most benchmarking done.
 2. **canopus\_train**: Public data extracted from GNPS and prepared by the 2021 CANOPUS methods paper.
 This has since been renamed "NPLIB1" in our subsequent papers.

 Each paired spectra dataset will have the following standardized folders and components, living under a single dataset folder:

 1. **labels.tsv**: A file containing the columns ["dataset", "spec", "name", "ionization", "formula", "smiles", "inchikey", "instrument"], where "smiles" coreresponds to an *achiral* version of the smiles string.
 2. **spec\_files**: A directory containing each .ms file in the dataset
-3. **subformulae**: Outputs of a subformula labeling program run on the corrresponding .ms directory
+3. **subformulae**: Outputs of a subformula labeling program run on the corresponding .ms directory
 4. **magma_outputs**: Outputs of a MAGMa program run on the corresponding spec files directory
 5. **splits**: Splits contains all splits.
 These are in the form of a table with 2 columns including split name and category (train, val, test, or exclude)
 6. **retrieval\_hdf**: Folder to hold hdf files used for retrieval and contrastive model training.
 Note we construct these with relevant isomers for the dataset.